rkh/hansi/README.md

 Rather than defining a DSL, Hansi aims to be easily integrated with whatever tooling you use for building command line applications.

-Combining for instance the s-expression style rendering with `Hansi.color_names` makes creaking a method name based DSL straight forward:
+Combining for instance the s-expression style rendering with `Hansi.color_names` makes creating a method name based DSL straightforward:

 ``` ruby
 module ColorDSL